coder-whale/football-results/README.md

 ## Requirements

 MySQL Database - For storing the info of fixtures and teams
+The file **api_key.txt** present in the main project folder needs to contain the API key provided by API-Football.
+Replace the line present with the key provided to you.
 Required python libraries can be installed by running the following command in cmd from the project folder:

 ```